 Lost dogs generally fall into one of two categories.
 They were either “Opportunistic” or “Lost from a Stressful Situation”.
 Click on the links above to read more about these definitions.

 The key factor to the opportunistic dog is that the dog was in a happy frame of mind when he went missing.
 He either saw an opportunity to wander (an unlatched gate, opening in fence) or he was following his nose (chasing a chipmunk, deer, etc.) and got further away than normal.
-If your dog fits this profile then this series of articles will help you determine your course of action.
+If your dog fits this profile then the following series of articles will help you determine your course of action.
 These dogs have a high probability of being picked up by a Good Samaritan who didn’t want to see them get hit by a car.
 Read these articles for tips that will help.

 Dogs lost from stressful situations include those spooked by loud noises such as fireworks, thunderstorms, gun shots and cars backfiring; dogs lost from places other than home such as pet sitters, boarding kennels, animal shelters, vet clinics, foster homes, newly adopted or purchased dogs; and those lost from car accidents and house fires.
-These dogs have a high probablity of becoming shy, elusive dogs who may run and hide from all people (including their owners) and live indefinitely on their own.
+These dogs have a high probablity of becoming shy, elusive dogs who may run and hide from all people (including their owners) and who may live indefinitely on their own.
 Read these articles for tips that will help.

 Never Give Up!
 Your dog is relying on YOU to bring him safely home.

 Our tips, ideas and articles are based on information gathered from thousands of successful lost dog recoveries.
 All of our services are free.
 Any advice or suggestions made by Lost Dogs of Wisconsin/Lost Dogs Illinois is not paid-for professional advice and should be taken at owner’s discretion.